sckaff/uforum/back-end/README.md

     - Grab list of posts' categories
 * GetUsers()
     - Grab lists of all users
+* GetPostsByCategory
+    - Grab lists of all posts within a specific category
 * Register()
     - Registers a new user
 * Login()